Daily Scrum vs standup meetings: What's the difference?

 10. The overall goal

-The goal of the daily Scrum is to eliminate the need for other meetings that will distract from the primary objective of the developers which is to produce an increment of value throughout the Sprint.
+The goal of the daily Scrum is to eliminate the need for other meetings that distract from the developers’ primary objective: produce an increment of value throughout the sprint.

-In contrast to the daily Scrum, a standup’s goal is to allow managers and leaders to gauge how well a project is progressing.
+In contrast to the daily Scrum, a standup’s goal is for managers and leaders to gauge how well a project is progressing.

 Daily Scrum and standup meeting benefits

-Communication and collaboration is an important part of all software development projects.
+Communication and collaboration are important in every software development project.
 In Scrum, the daily Scrum is a reoccurring meeting that helps developers kick-start their day, while a standup meeting is an opportunity for managers and stakeholders to get a status report from all of the members of the team.